Stay informed with our news, tips and resources designed to help you be successful in your mission.

 Focusing on Donor Relationships: 4 Tips for Smart Nonprofits

-1. Segmenting your audience
+1. Segment your donors.

-1. Segmenting your audience
+1. Segment your donors.

 • Recency: How long have donors been giving?